DeannaGelbart/search-by-color/README.md

-This Zend Framework 2 webapp lets a user search a collection of images by color.
+This webapp lets a user search a collection of images by color.

 [Screenshot](http://i.imgur.com/ANOpHZF.png)

 [Try your own searches](http://www.colorcoordinator.focalfilter.com)

+The app is a single-page jQuery/Bootstrap UI which is backed by JSON web services built in ZF2.
+There is also a command line tool (built as a ZF2 console controller) which creates the search index using the TinEye color extraction API.
+The unit tests are implemented in PHPUnit.

 Guide to the source code
 ------------------------